obycode/DSCAlarmSmartThings/README.md

 ### Power Supplies
-To power the ArduinoMega I used a 9V power supply to run the Arduino+ThingShield.
+For a power supply to power up the ArduinoMega I used a 9V power supply to run the Arduino+ThingShield.
 This was  purchased at Amazon as well by searching for "Arduino Power Supply".
 Right now, I am using the Super Power Supply® AC / DC Adapter Charger Cord Plug - 9V 650mA compatible with Arduino Freeduino Duemilanove Uno Mega Hobby Electronics, which was available by Amazon Prime.
 CAUTION: There are 9V power supplies availble on Amazon that do not work for the Arduino (they are made for musical instrament controllers) and some that perform very poorly on Arduino.
-Be sure to read the reviews on Amazon to find an Arduino compatable power supply!
+Be sure to read the reviews!

 ### Project Housing
 I simply strapped the Arduino onto a foam board and inserted it into my alarm panel box